IbrahimBidaahr/GHU/README.md

 -Teachers can filter students by batch and department, view attendance records, and update student details.

 -The system dynamically displays available courses based on the selected department.
+## Features
+-User Authentication: Secure login and signup functionality for teachers and students.

+-Student Attendance Tracking: Mark, update, and view attendance records.

+-Batch & Department Filtering: Courses are displayed based on the selected department.

+-Role-Based Access: Admin, teacher, and student roles with different access levels.

+-Responsive Design: Mobile-friendly interface for easy accessibility.